How Do You Write A Decimal As A Percent

 Tip 5: Use Technology as a Tool

-However, it's important to use these tools wisely.
+On the flip side, it helps to use these tools wisely.
 Don't rely on them to do all the work for you.
 Instead, use them to check your work and reinforce your understanding of the conversion process.

 Tip 6: Apply to Real-World Scenarios